Donald Trump Hilariously Trolled By Newspapers, Government Agencies After Twitter Attacks

 Donald Trump has famously been trolling Twitter with his personal attacks on anything and everything, but a couple of newspapers and select government agencies have decided to fight back against the president and his Twitter war of words.

-The President continued his war with the media on Saturday with an early-morning tweet about two of the nation’s largest newspapers — The New York Times and The Washington Post.
+The President continued his war with the media on Saturday with an early-morning tweet about two of the nation’s largest newspapers — the New York Times and the Washington Post.
 Calling the media outlets “fake news” and “dishonest,” Donald Trump tried to downplay the negative news the two outlets have reported about his administration thus far, according to Yahoo!
 News.

 The failing @nytimes has been wrong about me from the very beginning.
 Said I would lose the primaries, then the general election.
 FAKE NEWS!